Diana Avsaragova

-Diana Avsaragova (Диана Авсарагова; born August 7, 1998) is a Russian mixed martial artist of Ossetian ethnicity who competes in the Women's Flyweight division of the Bellator MMA.
+Diana Avsaragova (Диана Авсарагова; born August 7, 1998) is a Russian mixed martial artist who competes in the Women's Flyweight division of the Bellator MMA.

 Background

 Diana was born on August 7, 1998, in Ardon, North Ossetia.
 Her father was a wrestler, but ended his career early due to a knee injury.
 Her mother also wanted to go into sports, but her family did not allow her to do so, so when Diana grew up, her mother herself suggested that she take up wrestling.
 In subsequent years, Avsaragova repeatedly performed at the championships of Moscow (eight times winning gold) and the country, in the division up to 63 kg and below, moreover, both in the junior category and in the adult category.
 She was even taken to Canada, where the athlete also became a champion.
 Having given seven years of her life to wrestling, Diana reached the level of a master of sports, but eventually realized that this type of martial arts had become boring for her.
 She trained both in North Ossetia and in Moscow.
 In the capital, she spent five years in a special boarding house for fighters, and then returned home.

 In 2014 and 2015, Diana became the bronze medalist of the Russian championship in freestyle wrestling among girls in the category up to 60 kg.